-Modest scale of operations and high client concentration - The company's scale of operations is relatively small with a nominal equity broking market share as client acquisition in the broking business is limited to SCB India's customer base.
-Further, the active clients in SCSIL's overall client base remains lower than larger brokers.
-This has kept its revenue and profitability indicators modest, with the return on equity (RoE) remaining range-bound at 4-6% over the years.
-Brokerage income and net interest income (NII) remain the key contributors to the overall revenue profile, with a share of 48% and 39%, respectively, in 9M FY2024 (38% and 44%, respectively, in FY2023).
+Modest scale of operations; high client concentration - The company's scale of operations is relatively small with a nominal equity broking market share as client acquisition in the broking business is limited to SCB India's customer base.
+Further, the active clients in SCSIL's overall client base remain lower than larger brokers.
+This has kept its revenue and profitability indicators modest, with the return on equity (RoE) staying range-bound at 4-7% over the years.
+Brokerage income and net interest income (NII) remain the key contributors to the overall revenue profile, with a share of 50% and 37%, respectively, in FY2024 (38% and 44%, respectively, in FY2023).
 Also, customer concentration is high with the top 10 broking customers accounting for ~30% of the trade volume in the cash segment and ~70% in the futures & options (F&O) segment.